 You know Joe Biden.
-Before entering the race for U.S. President--which he officially did this week--he served as the Vice President under Barack Obama from 2009 to 2017, and before that, he spent 36 years in Congress as a Senator from Delaware.
+Before his nomination as the Democratic candidate for U.S. President--which he officially accepted on Thursday--he served as the Vice President under Barack Obama from 2009 to 2017, and before that, he spent 36 years in Congress as a Senator from Delaware.
 He was also a county councilman in New Castle.
 He has effectively lived his life--almost the entirety of it--in the public eye.
 But what you may not know is Biden, prior to his political career, was an entrepreneur.

 After graduating from Syracuse University's College of Law in 1968, he worked as a trial lawyer in Wilmington, Delaware.
 In 1970, he went on to found his own practice, Biden and Walsh, which is today called Monzack and Monaco.
 His now deceased son Beau worked at the same law firm his father founded.
 To supplement his income, the senior Biden also managed properties, which reportedly included a neighborhood swimming pool.

 What else you may not know?
 Inc.'s review of his legislative record reveals that just a handful of bills directly affected entrepreneurs and their businesses.
 Of the 42 bills he sponsored that were enacted, none had had an obvious connection to small businesses.
 And of the 491 bills he sponsored but did not receive approval, just a few have a pro-entrepreneur, pro-small business bent.
 There's the Anticounterfeiting Amendments of 2002, which called for punishing counterfeiters and preventing piracy.
 The International Clean Development Technology Fund Act, which would have provided funding for the deployment of emissions-curbing technologies around the world, was also sponsored by Biden and introduced in 2008, but never enacted.